Chakaia Booker: Works and exhibits

 Chakaia Booker currently works and resides in New York City.
-Her work is part of the permanent collection at the Metropolitan Museum of Art, the Akron Art Museum, Cornell University's Johnson Museum of Art, The Max Protetch and June Kelly galleries in New York, and others.
+Her work is part of the permanent collection at the Metropolitan Museum of Art, Cornell University's Johnson Museum of Art, The Max Protetch and June Kelly galleries in New York, and others.
 She has participated in both group and solo exhibitions in such places as the Neuberger Museum of Art, the Akron Museum of Art, Marlborough gallery, the Sandler Hudson Gallery in Atlanta, Georgia, and the PS 1 Contemporary Art Center in Queens, as well as in the "Twentieth Century American Sculpture" exhibition held at the White House in 1996.

 On June 22, 2008, Booker unveiled "Chaikaia Booker: Mass Transit" in Indianapolis, Indiana.
 This public art exhibition featured 10 sculptures "created by the artist following her visit to Indianapolis and her researching of the city's history and heritage."

 The National Museum of Women in the Arts has exhibited her works in The New York Avenue Sculpture Project (2012), FOREFRONT: Chakaia Booker (2006), and Reaching for the Stars through Art (1998).
 The Georgia Museum of Art in Athens, GA also exhibited her work in an exhibition entitled Defiant Beauty, which was on display from April 2012 – 2013.
 Several of her works were also on display in New York City's Garment District from June–November 2014 and 2024.

 Booker is one of nine contemporary artists with work on display at the Renwick Gallery's Wonder Gallery in the Smithsonian American Art Museum in Washington D.C.
 The sculpture on display was "It's So Hard to be Green," which was also exhibited at the 2000 Whitney Museum Biennial.
 Booker's sculpture Position Preferred was on view at the McNay Art Museum in 2020.

 In May 2021, her exhibition "Chakaia Booker: The Observance" went on display at the Institute of Contemporary Art in Miami.
 In 2021, Oklahoma Contemporary displayed her Shaved Portions exhibit.

 In 2025-2026, her exhibition "Chakaia Booker: Treading New Ground" went on display at the National Gallery of Art in Washington, D.C.